orsinium/blog/content/posts/go/safe-api.md

 }
 ```

-The big advantage ofthis approach is that it's apparent what is name, waht is default value, and what is usage, while, as we discussed earlier, with a constructor function it's easy to mess up the arguments order.
+The big advantage of this approach is that it's apparent what is name, what is the default value, and what is usage, while, as we discussed earlier, with a constructor function it's easy to mess up the arguments' order.
 Also, some optional arguments can be easily omitted to have less visual noise.

-The big disadvantage, however, is that some arguments (`Name` and, in our case, `Destination`) are required for this to work but with structs can be omitted and type checker won't say a word.
+The big disadvantage, however, is that some arguments (`Name` and, in our case, `Destination`) are required for this to work but with structs can be omitted and the type checker won't say a word.

 That's why we use a constructor function.
 However, you'll often have a mix of both: some arguments are required and some are optional.
 Go doesn't have optional function arguments, and how to work it around is a whole new topic.
 In short, your options are: